NicholasMason-Apps/cs310-3yp/README.md

 ### 2. Build and run

-`stack build` and `stack run`
+You can run each version of the project as follows:

+- `./run.sh gloss` - 2D implementation using Gloss
+- `./run.sh sdl` - 2D implementation using SDL
+- `./run.sh raylib` - 3D implementation
+    - If you are using WSL, please build Raylib with the WSL flag: `./run.sh -wsl raylib`

 ## Windows

-Install WSL if you have not already, and follow the Linux steps.
-Windows is a nightmare
+Install WSL if you have not already, and follow the Linux steps